The Promise of Easter: Thriving in a Difficult World

 Finding the Light in Darkness

-Looking back at a post I wrote during the early days of the pandemic, I realized that the message of finding light in darkness feels more relevant than ever.
-Change the pandemic to global, environmental, and economic crises, and the message that our beliefs and the ways in which we make meaning of our lives is worth remembering.
+The message of finding light in darkness feels more relevant than ever.
+We need beliefs and ways to make meaning of our lives that provide hope and love.
 We are part of a greater story.

-As we approach Holy Week, I invite you to enter into the labyrinth of lamentation and loss.
-Dare to connect the despair and disruption of Holy Week to the realities of our day.
-Pray with passion and compassion for ourselves and those whose suffering is real.
+I invite you to pray with passion and compassion for those whose suffering is real.
+Pray for yourself.
 Attune to and regulate your emotions.
 Reach out to others for support if you are struggling.
-Keep your eyes on the cross because Sunday is coming, and be reminded that you are loved and empowered to thrive for God’s purposes.
+Remind yourself that you are loved and empowered to thrive for God’s purposes.